Healthy 7-Layer Dip

 - ¼ cup diced cherry tomatoes

 - ¼ cup chopped fresh cilantro

 - tortilla chips, for serving

 - Mix yogurt with 2 teaspoons of taco seasoning in a small bowl.

 - Spread refried beans evenly into the bottle of a square (8 x 8) dish to create the first layer.
 Add seasoned yogurt on top and gently spread to create the second layer.
 Then add the guacamole and spread.

 - Scoop salsa with a slotted spoon.
 This step is optional, but it helps to remove extra liquid from the salsa.

 - Serve immediately or store in the fridge until ready.
-Serve with tortilla chips, pita chips, crackers or fresh veggies for dipping.
+Serve with tortilla chips, crackers or fresh veggies for dipping.
 Best served the day you make it, but will keep in the fridge for 1-2 days.